 Samantha Foss is an entrepreneur in the tech industry.
 In the following article, Samantha Foss discusses the latest in virtual reality, and how VR is not just for video games anymore.

-There are truly no limits in the world of virtual and augmented reality, which is why the rate of advancements being made is not only incredibly vast, but incredibly impressive.
+There are truly no limits in the world of virtual and augmented reality, including virtual charter schools, which is why the rate of advancements being made is not only incredibly vast, but incredibly impressive.
 Though most people think of virtual reality in relation to video games, the technology has grown to allow users to interact with movies, and even apps, in a brand-new way.

 Samantha Foss explains that learning about the world of VR means getting news updates about technological progress on what feels like a daily basis.
 As of now, virtual reality technology is looks like: